 If you’ve done any research on the topic, you’ll find that the number one tip from most online educators is that Facebook Groups is the way to go.
 Show up, network, be helpful, but never “salesy”.
 But as someone who is building my side hustle while still working a full time job, the Facebook thing didn’t work for me.
 I wasn’t able to be online all day and by the time I would see a potential opportunity, there would be hundreds of comments, making it too hard to be seen.

 Enter Upwork.
 If you’ve considered freelancing at some point, chances are, you’ve come across it.
 I actually learned about this platform in one of those Facebook groups, so I guess they’re not all bad:).
 But GIRL, it can be HARD to gain traction and get hired when you’re just starting out which is another reason I think Upwork is a great place to start.

-For many, Getting hired on Upwork may feel just as difficult as Facebook so I want to tell you exactly how I got hired within my first week as an official freelancer.
-Plus, the exact proposal templates that got me hired!
+For many, getting hired on Upwork may feel just as difficult as Facebook so I want to tell you exactly how I got hired within my first week as an official freelancer.
 Are you ready?

 How to get jobs on Upwork with no experience – My Story

 My first profile on Upwork was all over the place!
 Was I an event manager or virtual assistant?
 I had the experience and education to support event and travel management, but nothing for virtual assistant.